 Anti-Ragging Committee

 Ragging is strictly banned in Seethalakshmi Ramaswami College.
 If anybody indulges in any form of ragging, strict action will be taken.
-Ragging is prohibited by law and the college.
-The college ensures that ragging is prevented by following the provisions of the regulations and by punishing those who indulge in ragging as provided in the regulations and the appropriate law in force.
+The college ensures that ragging is prevented in any form adhering to the law enforced on educational institutions by the Government.

 Regulations